VikasVMani/pli/pli.md

             put edit('''' !! token !! '''') (x(1), a);
         end;
     end fscan;
-    The FSCAN program has three parts.
-The first part, lines 10 to 12, defines the global data area called token, used by the GNT procedure.
-The second part, lines 14 to 42, is the GNT procedure itself.
-The third part is the DO-group between lines 44 and 47 that performs the test of the GNT function procedure.

-instruction: Write a PL/I program to read a sentence and reverse it.
+instruction: Write a PL/1 program to read a sentence and reverse it.

 input: